 Set up boundary conditions in

-from the deuterium simulation.cd ../run cp ../baserun/b2.boundary.parameters.stencil b2.boundary.parameters cp ../baserun/b2.neutrals.parameters.stencil b2.neutrals.parameters cp ../baserun/input.dat input.dat cp /some_source/b2.transport.parameters b2.transport.parameters cp /some_source/b2mn.dat b2mn.dat
+run.
+You can copyb2.transport.parametersandb2mn.datfrom the deuterium simulation.cd ../run cp ../baserun/b2.boundary.parameters.stencil b2.boundary.parameters cp ../baserun/b2.neutrals.parameters.stencil b2.neutrals.parameters cp ../baserun/input.dat input.dat cp /some_source/b2.transport.parameters b2.transport.parameters cp /some_source/b2mn.dat b2mn.dat -

 Set realistic boundary conditions.
 If uncertain, refer to example runs which come shipped with SOLPS and check their boundary condition files line by line.